Hey, thanks for swinging by my Viral Cash App review!

 The second thing I’d like to point out is that most peeps on social media are a tough crowd to convert into sales anyway.

-Just because you’ve shared a video and gotten a few eyeballs in front of it, doesn’t necessarily mean they’re gonna click any ads displayed around the video and also buy products via your affiliate links to make you a profit.
+Just because you’ve shared a video and gotten a few eyeballs in front of it, doesn’t necessarily mean they’re gonna click ads and buy your offers.

 And there was me thinking it was gonna be A true “Pay-it-Forward” community LOL.

-The 3 Ways You’re Misled by Matthew Neer
+The 3 Ways You’re Misled by Viral Cash App

-In addition to what’s already been discussed, ‘VCA’ raises a number of red flags which makes the program questionable from the offset.
+In addition to what’s already been discussed, ‘VCA’ raises a number of red flags which makes it questionable from the offset.

-First of all, the sales video contains hype, and PLENTY of it.
+#1 : The sales video contains hype, & PLENTY of it.

 Hmm… Pigs might fly!!